 If you’ve ever tried to clean home windows after rainfall, you may have noticed a specific type of residue on your window’s glass panels.
 Hard water is an unfortunate after effect of certain climates and an excess of calcium and other minerals in your water supply.
 While it’s mostly harmless, it can certainly wreak havoc on your windows.
-Still, cleaning the hard water spots and stains off many styles of replacement windows isn’t too tricky once you get the hang of it.
+Still, cleaning the hard water spots and stains off Renewal by Andersen isn’t too tricky once you get the hang of it.
 If you’re sick of looking at hard water stains on your windows, read on.

 Even though hard water sounds like a tough problem to fix, it can actually be managed by some of the most common products you likely have laying around your kitchen at any given moment.
 White vinegar is, in fact, one of the most effective cleaners when it comes to eradicating hard water stains on contact.
 All you have to do is put a bit of vinegar diluted with water into a spray bottle, spray on the surface of your window, and let it sit for a while before applying a gentle, vinegar-soaked rag to the rest of the surface.
 Scrub, let sit, and gently remove with a towel or squeegee to reveal a sparkling, stain-free surface.

 Apply Green Products

 Vinegar isn’t the only natural cleaning product that’s tough on hard water stains.
 There are a ton of different remedies you can use by raiding your kitchen cabinets.
 If you have a lemon, lime, or other citrus fruit handy, you can create a simple cleaner just by squeezing the acidic juice onto your surface, letting it sit for a while, and drying with a gentle towel.
 There are also many green cleaners you can purchase that will effectively remove hard water stains without using harsh chemicals or toxic byproducts to get the job done.
 Even regular household toothpaste can act as an effective cleaner for water stains.